 In 1985, the state of Maine honored the Maine Coon by appointing it as the official state cat, a title it quite rightly deserved.
 Since then, these cats have increased in popularity.

-Contrary to popular belief, Maine Coons can thrive in hot or cold areas.
+Contrary to popular belief, Maine Coons can thrive in hot or cold climates.
 Their long coats keep them warm in cold climates but also help to regulate their temperatures in hot weather.
-Some people are of the opinion that Maine Coons should be shaved in hot weather – this simply is not necessary.

 Rare Maine Coon Colors